Last reviewed 3 May, 2021

 When will the UAE implement the vaccine passport?

-The IATA Travel Pass app will become available on the Apple Store on 15 April, though the Android version will take a little longer to be ready.
+The IATA Travel Pass app is now available on the Apple Store, though the Android version will take a little longer to be ready.

 Emirates will start trialing the app “within few days” at the Dubai International Airport.
 Eithad, too, has launched trials of the app on flights from Abu Dhabi to various destinations in North America, including Chicago, New York, Washington and Toronto, until 31 May.